semgrep/semgrep-docs/docs/semgrep-supply-chain/triage-remediation.md

 #### EPSS probability

 The [Exploit prediction scoring system (EPSS) probability](https://www.first.org/epss/) represents the likelihood that the vulnerability will be exploited in the wild in the next 30 days.
 Its values range from 0% to 100%.
-The higher the score, the greater the probability the vulnerability is exploited.
+The higher the score, the greater the probability the vulnerability will be exploited.
 Semgrep groups probabilities as follows:

 * <b>High</b>: 50 - 100%
 * <b>Medium</b>: 10 - &#60;50%